stkb/Rewrap/specs/Basics/1-Plaintext.md

 Also works with tab characters.

+Two spaces at the end of a line will preserve the line break after it (this works anywhere).

+    Foo bar.··  ¦    ->      Foo bar.··  ¦
+    Baz foo     ¦            Baz foo bar ¦ bar baz.    ¦            baz.        ¦

 ## Odd cases ##

 Tab characters in the middle of a paragraph could cause improper wrapping.